 Comments and questions from readers are welcome.
 The Editors will not approve any comment they deem to be inflammatory, offensive or irrelevant.
 The Editors will remove any comment that they think has caused offense after it is posted.

 This web site and its contents are subject to copyright under the laws of Australia and, through international treaties, other countries.
-The copyright in materials on this site and in this web site as a whole is owned by Melbourne Law School.
+The copyright in materials on this site and in this web site as a whole is owned by The University of Melbourne.
 The copyright in some materials incorporated within this web site is owned by third parties.
+Please refer to the University of Melbourne’s Copyright Statement for further information.

-All material on Opinions on High is licensed under the Creative Commons Attribution-NonCommercial 2.5 Licence.
+All Opinion Posts, Case Pages, Feature Posts and News Posts on Opinions on High (together, “the Materials”) are licensed under the Creative Commons Attribution-NonCommercial 2.5 Licence.

 Summary of licence terms: